zionsg/zn-js-form/README.md

         }

 - No fanciful documentation for now.
-For more details, check the docblocks in the source code, especially the form configuration and field options in `src/Form.js:Form.prototype.config` and `src/Field.js:Field.prototype.options` respectively.
+For more details, check the docblocks in the source code, especially the configuration for forms and fields in `src/Form.js:Form.prototype.config` and `src/Field.js:Field.prototype.config` respectively.
     + Also look at the `test` folder.
 The `test.html` is an example of how this library can be used in a webpage, while `*.test.js` show how it can